mv-iliev01/mv-iliev01/README.md

 Currently working as a Exam Tester at Software University and intern programmer at MotionSoftware.

 About Me
 🎓  .
+Professional Qualification - Computer Systems and Technologies(addition to my primary education)
-💻  Currently studying for Full Stack .NET Developer at SoftUni, a Software University.
+💻  .
+Currently studying for Full Stack .NET Developer at SoftUni, a Software University.

-:octocat:  GitHub Analytics

 🛠  Tech Stack